-In the case of an emergency when the premises have to be evacuated, the School has an agreement with the local Village Hall Committee to use their premises until such time as the situation is resolved.
-The key is in a key box next to the door of the Village Hall.
+In the case of an emergency when the premises have to be evacuated, the school has an agreement with the Ashdon Baptist Church to use their premises until such time as the situation is resolved.
+Please refer to the Emergency Plan document for further details.